Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Application to Super-Resolved Deconvolution

-Figure~\ref{fig:simple:recos} presents the foreground and background components recovered with regularization parameters $\lambda_2 = 0.08 L =8$ and $\alpha_1 = 0.1$.
-Additionally, a positivity constraint has been enforced on $s_1$ which does not break the representer theorem and usually improves the quality of the reconstruction.
-We used an APGD algorithm \cite{liang2022improving} to solve the approximate decoupled problem \eqref{eq:gridbased-sparse}.

-The sparse component is similar to the simulated source signal of figure~\ref{fig:simple:source} although many reconstructed peaks are composed of several small intensity impulses, which makes the comparison with the ground truth difficult.
-The background component is faithful, matching the overall intensity of the ground truth and capturing local variations.
-This result is sensitive to the actual value of the regularization parameters, potentially leading to worse reconstructions (as can be seen in Appendix~\ref{app:reconstructions}).
+Figure~\ref{fig:simple:recos} presents the foreground and background components recovered with regularization parameters $\lambda_2 = 0.04 L = 4$ and $\alpha_1 = 0.1$.
+In this very simple situation, we observe a strong match between the simulated source signals and the reconstructions.
+The recovered foreground component is composed of two clusters of impulses which accurately locate the peaks from the ground truth signal.
+The total intensity is however split in between the reconstruction impulses.
+This phenomenon is classically observed with over-parametrized LASSO problems (see for instance the discussion in \cite{duval2017sparseI}).
+The background reconstruction is also faithful to the ground truth signal, matching the overall maximum intensity and support of the function, even though the small variation between the two bumps is not precisely recovered.

-To provide a better comparison between the source foreground component and the recovered one, we convolve the sparse signals $s_1^*$ and $s_1^\dagger$ with a representation kernel.
+To provide a better comparison between the source foreground component and the recovered one, we convolve the sparse signals $\hfb$ and $s_1^\dagger$ with a representation kernel.
 We use a narrow Gaussian function of small standard deviation $\sigma_r = \sigma/4$.
 This operation intuitively blends nearby peaks while respecting the spatial spread of different clusters.
 The resulting signals are displayed in figure~\ref{fig:simple:recos-conv}, demonstrating consistency between the signals.
+Both impulses are correctly placed in the reconstruction, with a small underestimation of their intensity, which is classical side effect of $\ell_1$-type regularization.

-Obviously, the penalty parameters $\lb$ and $\lh$ have a significant influence on the recovered components and the interplay between the respective value of these two parameters is not fully understood.
-We provide in Appendix~\ref{app:reconstructions} a cross table of reconstructions with various regularization parameters to illustrate the dependence.
+The regularization parameters $\lb$ and $\lh$ have a significant influence on the recovered components, and the interplay between these two parameters is not yet fully understood.
+To illustrate the sensitivity of the method to their respective values, Appendix~\ref{app:reconstructions} provides a grid of reconstructions obtained for various choices of regularization parameters.
+This analysis highlights both the stable reconstruction regimes and the parameter configurations for which the reconstruction deteriorates.
+Additionally, we provide in Appendix~\ref{app:more-recos} a more complex reconstruction problem, using the same simulation setup but involving $K_f = 8$ spikes in the foreground.

+\begin{remark}[About inverse crimes] For the background, choosing a reconstruction kernel which is different from the simulation kernel, that is, using $\sigma_t \neq \sigma_b$, prevents us from committing an inverse crime in the simulations.
+Although the background may be recovered with less accuracy, this situation corresponds to most application cases, in which the ground truth kernel $g_b$ is unknown. \end{remark}